 Over the course of his military career, Aslani served as deputy commander of the 31st Ashura Brigade (now 31st Ashura Division) operating in the provinces of East Azerbaijan, West Azerbaijan, and Ardabil, and the 38th Zulfaqar Armored Brigade, which operates in Kerman.
 He has held many other titles, including deputy coordinator—and later, head of planning—for IRGC ground forces, executive deputy of the IRGC Command, head of the Sacred Defense Documents and Research Center, vice chairman of the IRGC Retirees Institute (roughly equivalent to the US Veterans Administration), and member of the board of trustees of the Sacred Defense Military Hospitals.

 Aslani’s appointment further cements the IRGC’s hold over the parliament, underscored by the election last year of Mohammad Baqer Qalibaf as Majles speaker.
-Qalibaf, whose military service dates back to the war with Iraq, headed the IRGC’s Khatam al-Anbia Headquarters (1994–1997) and commanded the IRGC Air Force (1997–2000).
-Since the turn of the century, he has served as Tehran’s police chief (2000–2005)—the last six men to hold the position have all been Guard members—and then mayor (2005–2017).
+Qalibaf, whose military service dates back to the war with Iraq, headed the IRGC’s Khatam-al Anbia Headquarters (1994–97) and commanded the IRGC Air Force (1997–2000).
+Since the turn of the century, he has served as Tehran’s police chief (2000–5)—the last six men to hold the position have all been Guard members—and then mayor (2005–17).

 Qalibaf has maintained close ties with the Revolutionary Guards, often appointing his associates in the corps to positions of power within the institutions he has headed or by directing lucrative contracts under his purview to IRGC-owned entities.
 That tradition continues in his new parliamentary fiefdom.

 Aslani, Soleimani, and the IRGC Business Network